 LAMP Stack is a set of free and open source software that can be used to create web applications.
 LAMP is a acronym and named after the original stack components i.e. Linux operating system, Apache web server, MySQL relational database management system and PHP programming language.

-In this article, you will learn how to install LAMP stack on Ubuntu Server 18.04 LTS and deploy phpMyAdmin web application on it.
+In this article, you will learn how to install LAMP on Ubuntu Server 18.04 LTS and deploy phpMyAdmin web application on it.

 Environment Specification: